Cantara/maven-infrastructure/jenkins/README.md

 * Dockerhub image built from source:  cantara/jenkins
 * Decided to use Data Volume Container
 * Copied from https://github.com/jenkinsci/docker, instead of using _FROM jenkins_ because the published image used openjdk7.
+* Copied from https://github.com/docker-library/java/blob/b4a3c296023e590e410f645ab83d3c11a30cf535/openjdk-8-jdk/Dockerfile and switch to Zulu from OpenJDK
 * Install Maven using apt and update Jenkins config to reference it, _hudson.tasks.Maven.xml_.
 * Update Jenkins config to reference JDK installation, _config.xml_.
 * Install plugins usually used in Maven/Java projects.